wweziz0001/SchemaDash/codex_prompt/15_chartdb-structure-refactor.md

 STEP 4 — VALIDATE THE TARGET STRUCTURE AGAINST REALITY Before implementing, verify that the target tree:
-- fits chartdb’s actual codebase
+- fits SchemaDash’s actual codebase
 - does not introduce unnecessary churn
 - does not break build/test/runtime assumptions more than necessary
 - improves discoverability and architectural clarity
 - borrows the right organizational ideas from ExcaliDash without blindly copying

 STEP 5 — IMPLEMENT THE REORGANIZATION
-Then implement the new structure directly in chartdb by:
+Then implement the new structure directly in SchemaDash by:
 - moving or regrouping files/folders where justified
 - improving naming and boundaries
 - introducing clearer structural areas if needed